Restorative Yoga: What is it? Who Invented? 5 Benefits

 Q. Are yin and restorative yoga the same?

 Ans.
 Many people assume that yin and restorative yoga are the same.
 However, these practices differ in many ways.
-For example, a restorative yoga class will use props like blankets and blocks to help you relax your body and provide support for various poses.
+For example, a restorative yoga class will use props like blankets and blocks to help you relax your body and support various poses.

 In contrast, a yin yoga class uses no props at all and typically focuses on very slow movements to help bring more flexibility to certain parts of your body.